Ab initio Interview Questions And Answers

 Let us move to the next Ab initio interview questions.

-There are certain activities which require the collection of the data and the best thing is processing largely depends on the same in many cases.
-Before processing the data it has to reside on some placeholder like well-defined storage.
+Certain activities require the collection of the data, and the best thing is processing largely depends on the same in many cases.
+Before processing the data, it has to reside on some placeholder like well-defined storage.
 This task depends on some major factors are they are

 - Collection of Data